 These activities can be booked and paid for in advance on a termly basis, subject to availability.
 Further information is available through the school office.

-The Nursery class at Kingham Primary School is part of the integrated Early Years Foundation Stage Unit.
+The Nursery class at Kingham Primary School is part of our Early Years Foundation Stage Unit.
 Places are offered for children from the age of three, subject to availability.

 The Nursery and the Reception classes are separate, although they share some facilities and outside space.

-Children in the nursery have shared access to the secure outside play area.
-Nursery children can also take advantage of other amenities, such as the outdoor classroom and school field, at times when they are not in other use.
+Children in both classes have shared access to the secure outside play area.
+Children can also take advantage of other amenities, such as the outdoor classroom and school field, at times when they are not in other use.

-As part of the school, children in the nursery are subject to the statutory safeguarding policies designed to ensure their welfare and wellbeing.
+As part of the school, children in the EYFS are subject to the statutory safeguarding policies designed to ensure their welfare and wellbeing.

 The Nursery class is led by a qualified teacher with appropriate experience for this age group, supported by at least one suitably qualified teaching assistant.